-Maintain current limitations on traffic flow as amended in 2023 per city staff over staff objections recommendations, including the following:
+Maintain current limitations on traffic flow as recommended for in 2023 by city staff over staff objections recommendations, including the following:

 - One-way streets: Maintain at least one functional travel lane if to remain open.
-Allow for closure of one-way streets if vehicles per day is < 1,000 cars per day - Two-way streets: Maintain a minimum of two travel lanes in order to preserve existing traffic flow.
+Allow for temporary closure of one-way streets if vehicles per day is < 1,000 cars per day - Two-way streets: Maintain a minimum of two travel lanes in order to preserve existing traffic flow.